-GYLA found that in three of the 125 publicized case proceedings, the court published incomplete information about the case; for example, the notification of the proceeding did not list all the articles of the Criminal Code with which the defendant was charged.
-In one case, the court publicized inaccurate information: the criminal offense listed was not the offense with which the defendant was actually charged.
+GYLA found that in nine of the 111 publicized case proceedings, the court published incomplete information about the case; for example, the notification of the proceeding did not list all the articles of the Criminal Code with which the defendant was charged.

 GYLA noted that judges in some proceedings failed to speak loudly and clearly enough for those in the courtroom to understand what they were saying.
-The monitors noted this to be true in 9% (26 of 283) of the observed proceedings.
-For some reason, this was more likely to be the case in first appearances than in other hearings.
+The monitors noted this to be true in 8 (3%) cases from 237 observed proceedings.
+It is worth mentioning that all of these took place in first appearances.

-Fifty-two of the 283 proceedings GYLA observed involved some sort of final resolution of the case.
-Fifty of these were plea agreements; two were decided at the conclusion of a main trial hearing.
-In all 52 cases, the court publically announced the final decision and gave the legal basis for the decision.
+Sixty-one of the 237 (26%) proceedings GYLA observed involved some sort of final resolution of the case.
+Fifty-six (92%) of these were plea agreements; five were decided at the conclusion of a main trial hearing.
+All of them were guilty judgments.
+In only one of the 61 cases, did the court fail to publically announce the final decision.
+However, in three of the plea agreements, the judge only announced that the plea agreement was approved but did not fully announce the judgment and sentence as required by the CPC.
+Also, in 63% of the cases where the court publically announced a decision, it failed to provide the legal basis for the decision.